udacity/create-your-own-adventure/english/light-fire/sprinkler/basement-swim/dried-chocolate/chocolate-cocoon/wiggle-out/wiggle-your-way-out.md

-You immediately check the listings on craiglist and ebay to confirm that fully-intact chocolate cocoons are still worth a kings ransom.
+Your brain implant immediately checks the listings on craig-bay to view the going rate for fully-intact, custom-formed chocolate cocoons.